How do I get a new passport?

 We are Norwegians living in Singapore and are expecting a baby.
 How does our newborn child obtain a Norwegian passport?

 As a rule, both parents should accompany the child to the Embassy when lodging the application.
-When applying, please bring the child's legalized birth certificate, two passport pictures of the child and the passports of both parents.
+When applying, please bring the child's Singapore Birth Certificate affixed with an Apostille Certificate from Singapore Academy of Law (SAL).
+The certificate must have both parents' names on it.
 Please be advised that Singapore's Immigration and Checkpoints Authority only allows newborns without passports to stay in Singapore for 42 days, so the application should be lodged as early as possible.
 The issuing of the first passport can in some cases take much longer time.
 More information is available here.

 Should Norwegians in Singapore register at the Embassy?

 Is there a Norwegian school in Singapore?

 Can we get married at the Embassy in Singapore?

 Yes, provided that both bride and groom are Norwegian citizens.
-Please send a request to the Embassy (emb.singapore[at]mfa.no) well ahead of your preferred wedding date.
+Please send a request to the Embassy (consular.singapore[at]mfa.no) well ahead of your preferred wedding date.
 More information is available in Norwegian here.

 Can I bring tobacco and snus into Singapore?